 My Travel Packing List

 One of the first things I always but in travel insurance.
 There have been times where I have traveled without insurance and it has caused me nothing but headaches, and there have been times when I have had insurance and haven’t had a problem.
 Overall having insurance makes you feel comfortable, as it covers your health , and your electronics, and sometimes even trip cancellation.
+Not everything goes to plan when visiting to some of the most beautiful cities in the world or hunker down in one place.
+The road is unpredictable and that is an adventure quote you can bank on.

 I’m not going to say one insurance company is better than another but I always use WorldNomads Travel Insurance.
 They are reliable, and give back to the community.
 They also are recommenced by travel giants like Lonely Planet.